Area Manager, Enviropod, Toronto, Canada

 His student exchange also encouraged him to apply for the AUT Internz International Scholarship Programme, Joe says.

-“I’m very grateful for AUT for installing me with the skills to do what I’m now doing, and I know it wouldn’t have been possible without everyone I’ve met along the way.
+“I’m very grateful to AUT for installing me with the skills to do what I’m now doing, and I know it wouldn’t have been possible without everyone I’ve met along the way.
 AUT is determined to give its students an international platform through the student exchange programme and the AUT Internz programme.
 I have no doubt AUT will continue to put New Zealand and its students on the map.”